MAnalytics/mywebTemplate/content/project/internal-project/index.md

 # Introduction

 This section describes a set of analytical tools for delineating a geographical space.
 A `geographical space` refers to a large geographical area, such as a town or a  city, subdivided into a set of smaller administrative or non-administrative units.
-An example of an administrative unit is the district, neighbourhood, counties or ward demarcations, while an example of a non-administrative unit is a system of regular grid or street network.
+An example of an administrative unit is a district, neighbourhood, county or ward demarcation, while an example of a non-administrative unit is a system of regular grid or street network.

 In spatial analysis, it is often required to **modify** (as in the example of an administrative unit) or **create** (as in the example of a non-administrative unit) some of these units, based on a given geographical specification.
 The following subsection will introduce two tools and how to download them.

 # 1. Spatial grid creator:
-This tool creates a system of regular grids over a geographical space.
-Given a spatial boundary of a city (in Esri format - .shp), this tool would detect the spatial extent of the city and generate a system of square grid over the city, in accordance with the specified size.
-Below are examples regular grid systems of varying sizes created over the City of Chicago.
+This tool creates a regular grid system over a geographical space.
+The tool requires a user to supply a spatial boundary of an area (in Esri format - .shp) and specify the grid size.
+The tool detects the spatial extent of the boundary and automatically create a system of regular grids, of the size specified, over the area.
+Below are examples regular grid systems of varying sizes, created by this tool, over the City of Chicago.

 **Insert figs. here:**

+**Applications**
+The use of arbitrary grid system is common in crime analytics for some special reasons, which include the protection of confidentiality and lack of availability of adminstrative units.
+In particular, the grid systems have been used in hotspot policing in order to allow a more focussed targetting of problematic areas (Mohler et al. 2011).

 This tool can be downloaded directly from: https://github.com/MAnalytics/Creating-a-spatial-grid-system-over-a-study-area